 How to Prep for a Paint Job that Will Last

-Before beginning to paint, get your home exterior into top shape.
-Treat mold or insect pests.
+- Before painting, get your home exterior in top shape.
+Treat mold or insects.
 Replace any rotten wood, and repair cracks and holes in stucco or similar finishes.
-Caulk seams and putty any holes and pits in the surface.
+Caulk seams and putty any surface pitting.
 Sandblast if you need to remove loose, bubbling, peeling, or cracking paint.
-Follow up with a power wash, being careful to follow the manufacturer's recommended range and amount of pressure.
+Follow with a power wash, taking care to follow the manufacturer's recommended range and amount of pressure.

-After cleaning, your house should be allowed to dry completely, to avoid trapping moisture under the paint.
+- After cleaning, allow your house to dry completely, so you'll avoid trapping moisture under the paint.
 For the same reason, wait a few days after a heavy rain prior to painting the exterior of your home.

 Laura Firszt writes for networx.com.